 - using risk management to facilitate clearance of low-risk cargo and compliant traders at ports of entry,

-- implement a post-clearance audit program for customs, and
+- implementing a post-clearance audit program for customs, and

-- improve control of the physical movement of people and cargo.
+- improving control of the physical movement of people and cargo.

-The project will support the government's efforts to implement and promote transparency in public-private partnerships, and bring one or two projects to market by funding studies and transaction advisory services.
+The project is supporting the government’s efforts to implement and promote transparency in public-private partnerships, and seeks to bring one or two projects to market by funding studies and transaction advisory services.